Intelligence on Russian bounty plot was included in the President's Daily Brief earlier this year, source says - Local News 8

 The White House briefed a group of House Republican lawmakers on the matter on Monday, while Speaker Nancy Pelosi and Senate Minority Leader Chuck Schumer called on Director of National Intelligence John Ratcliffe and CIA Director Gina Haspel to provide all-member briefings to Congress on the intelligence.

+CIA Director Gina Haspel also released a statement on Monday, saying, “Leaks compromise and disrupt the critical interagency work to collect, assess, and ascribe culpability.”

+She added, “CIA will continue to pursue every lead; analyze the information we collect with critical, objective eyes; and brief reliable intelligence to protect U.S. forces deployed around the world.”

-And several key Senate Republicans said they are seeking more information from the Trump administration, too.
+Several key Senate Republicans said they are seeking more information from the Trump administration.

 “It seems clear that the intelligence is real.
 The question is whether the President was briefed,” Pelosi told CNN’s Jake Tapper on Monday.
 “If he was not briefed, why would he not be briefed?
 Were they afraid to approach him on the subject of Russia?”